segmentio/segment-docs/src/unify/index.md

 - Create personalized marketing campaigns.
 - Qualify leads faster.

-Visit Segment's [Profile API doc](/docs/profiles/profile-api/) for more information.
+Visit Segment's [Profile API doc](/docs/unify/profile-api/) for more information.

 ## Next steps: activate your profiles with Engage

-For Engage users, after you set up your identity rules and have data flowing through Profiles, you can activate Profiles to deliver personalized engagement experiences.
+For Engage users, after you set up your identity rules and have data flowing through Unify, you can activate profiles to deliver personalized engagement experiences.
 Visit the [Engage docs](/docs/engage/) to learn more.